AxaFrance/oidc-client/packages/context/README.md

 # Service Worker Support

 - Firefox : still a bug that has to be fixed by us
-- Chrome/Edge : version upper to 90
+- Chrome/Edge : tested on version upper to 90
-- Opera : version upper to 80
+- Opera : tested on version upper to 80
-- Safari : still need to be tested
+- Safari : tested on Safari/605.1.15